What to Include in a Care Package

-You know you want to send some love to a service member deployed overseas… But… What do you send?
+You know you want to send some love to a Service Member deployed overseas… But… What do you send in that care package?

 “It wasn’t the package that made it amazing.
 It was the feeling I got when I received it from someone I didn’t even know.” – Matt

 Here is a list of ideas to help you pack up that first, or second, or 10th care package to a deployed Service Member!

 Snacks are always a big hit!
 Many military installations have a very limited selection of snack items available for the Service Members.
 In some cases with our Special Operations Forces Units all they have are MREs (Meals Ready to Eat)!!
 Imagine how excited you would be to get a box of your favorite cookies after you’ve just been eating MREs for weeks!!
 Over the moon!!